catalpainternational/IRMIS/README.md

 We use google protobuf to compress road metadata for transfer down the wire. https://developers.google.com/protocol-buffers/docs/pythontutorial is the best resource I have found for learning about it.
-To make any message schema changes go here https://github.com/protocolbuffers/protobuf/releases/tag/v3.9.1 to find a suitable package for your OS and follow the instructions in the README. run `yarn protoc_py` to update the generated python code.
+To make any message schema changes go here https://github.com/protocolbuffers/protobuf/releases/tag/v3.9.1 to find a suitable package for your OS and follow the instructions in the README.
+Make sure the protoc binary is available on your PATH. run `yarn protoc` to update the generated python and javascript code.